rockettheme/docs/Docs/wordpress/themes/phoenix/faq.md

 ---

-## Is Phoenix compatible for WordPress 1.5 or 2.5?

-No, Phoenix is only compatible with WordPress 3.4+.

 ## What is Gantry?

 [Gantry][gantry] is, as a basic definition, a framework used for assembling, building and maintaining a RocketTheme theme.
 It is an advanced platform for dramatically extending the capabilities of the entire theming system of WordPress.